-- The preparation of the EP is the final step towards establishing an Enhanced Partnership plan and scheme under the Transport Act 2000. - The statutory basis and requirements in relation to enhanced partnership plans and schemes are set out in Sections 138A to 138S of the Transport Act 2000 (inserted by Section 9 of the Bus Services Act 2017) and regulations made under those sections. - 10.3 Under Section 138R of the Transport Act 2000 the Council, in exercising its functions as a Local transport Authority in relation to enhanced partnerships and schemes, has a statutory duty to have regard to the guidance issued by the Secretary of State. - 10.4 At the Cabinet meeting on 22 June 2021, Portsmouth City Council decided to proceed with the development of an Enhanced Partnership.
-As a result, a notice of the intention to prepare an enhanced partnership plan and accompanying enhanced partnership schemes, as required and set out in section 138F of the Transport Act 2000, has been published.
+- The preparation of the EP is the final step towards establishing an Enhanced Partnership Plan and Scheme under the Transport Act 2000. - The statutory basis and requirements in relation to Enhanced Partnership Plans and Schemes are set out in Sections 138A to 138S of the Transport Act 2000 (inserted by Section 9 of the Bus Services Act 2017) and regulations made under those sections. - 10.3 Under Section 138R of the Transport Act 2000 the Council, in exercising its functions as a Local transport Authority in relation to Enhanced Partnerships and Schemes, has a statutory duty to have regard to the guidance issued by the Secretary of State. - 10.4 At the Cabinet meeting on 22 June 2021, Portsmouth City Council decided to proceed with the development of an Enhanced Partnership.
+As a result, a notice of the intention to prepare an enhanced partnership plan and accompanying enhanced partnership schemes, as required, and set out in section 138F of the Transport Act 2000, has been published. - 10.5 If, having complied with the statutory requirements of the Transport Act 2000, the Council considers it appropriate to make the Plan and Scheme, it may do so by exercising its powers under Section 138G of the Transport Act 2000.